Schoonology/discovery/README.md

 Creates a new instance of UdpBroadcastManager with the provided `options`.

-The UdpBroadcastManager provides a client connection to the zero-configuration, UDP-based discovery system that is used by SuperCluster by default.
+The UdpBroadcastManager provides a client connection to the zero-configuration, UDP-based discovery system that is used by Discovery by default.
 Because it requires zero configuration to use, it's ideal for initial exploration and development.
 However, it's not expected to work at-scale, and should be replaced with the included HTTP-based version.